TetraTheta/gmod-docs/docs/sctools/command.md

 sc_unset_god
 ```

-The NPC in GodMode won't take damage in most cases.
+The NPC in GodMode won't take damage in most cases.<br>
 If you find an NPC in GodMode dies, tell me the reproducible steps, and I'll try to fix that situation.

 !!! warning "Do not use these commands as console!"